open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/tableau/cli.md

 #### Source Configuration - Service Connection

-- **hostPort**: URL to the Tableau instance.
+- **Host and Port**: URL to the Tableau instance.
+- **Authentication Types**:
+  1. Basic Authenticaton
-- **username**: Specify the User to connect to Tableau.
+    - Username: Specify the User to connect to Tableau.
 It should have enough privileges to read all the metadata.
-- **password**: Password for Tableau.
+    - Password: Password for Tableau.
+  2. Access Token Authentication
+    - Personal Access Token: Access token.
+To be used if not logging in with user/password.
+    - Personal Access Token Secret: Access token Secret.
+To be used if not logging in with user/password.
-- **apiVersion**: Tableau API version.
+- **API Version**: Tableau API version.
-- **siteName**: Tableau Site Name.
+- **Site Name**: Tableau Site Name.
 To be kept empty if you are using the default Tableau site
-- **siteUrl**: Tableau Site Url.
+- **Site Url**: Tableau Site Url.
 To be kept empty if you are using the default Tableau site
-- **personalAccessTokenName**: Access token.
-To be used if not logging in with user/password.
-- **personalAccessTokenSecret**: Access token Secret.
-To be used if not logging in with user/password.
-- **env**: Tableau Environment.
+- **Environment**: Tableau Environment.

 #### Source Configuration - Source Config